About me

 It was at his hometown radio station Carrickfergus FM where Michael took his first steps in radio, quickly establishing himself as a presenter and being given his own show.

-He also has a strong production background, perhaps best exemplified through his work on BBC Radio 5 Live, for whom he produces the Patrick Kielty show every Saturday morning.
+He also has a strong production background, perhaps best exemplified through his work on BBC Radio 5 Live, for whom he produced the Patrick Kielty show every Saturday morning until a new opportunity saw Michael move to Salford.
+More on that shortly...

 By the time Michael was at university, he had already gained experience working with both the BBC and U105.